tinacms/tina.io/content/docs/gatsby/markdown.md

 ### 2. The Render Props Component: RemarkForm

-`RemarkForm` is a thin wrapper around `useLocalRemarkForm`.
-Since React [Hooks](https://reactjs.org/docs/hooks-intro.html) are only available within [function components](https://reactjs.org/docs/components-and-props.html) you may need to use `RemarkForm` instead of calling `useLocalRemarkForm` directly when working with a [class component](https://reactjs.org/docs/components-and-props.html).
+`RemarkForm` is a thin wrapper around `useRemarkForm` and `usePlugin`.
+Since React [Hooks](https://reactjs.org/docs/hooks-intro.html) are only available within [function components](https://reactjs.org/docs/components-and-props.html) you will need to use `RemarkForm` instead of calling those hooks directly working with a [class component](https://reactjs.org/docs/components-and-props.html).

 #### Props: